BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 so that the important on-shell relation \eqref{faithful_rep} leads to

-The fact that the cocycle \eqref{BRST_2-cocycle} is the BRST Barnich--Troessaert bracket on-shell justifies the observation of \cite{Baulieu_Tom_BMS,Baulieu:2024oql} that a top cocycle $\Delta^1_{d-1}$, which is responsible for the perturbative corrections of \eqref{charge_ward_identity} and which generates \eqref{descent_equations}, could sometimes be the corner charge $Q_\C$ itself.
-Unfortunately, we don't have a general construction of this $\Delta^1_{d-1}$ yet.
+The fact that, on-shell, the cocycle \eqref{BRST_2-cocycle} is proportional to the BRST Barnich--Troessaert bracket justifies the observation of \cite{Baulieu_Tom_BMS,Baulieu:2024oql} that a top cocycle $\Delta^1_{d-1}$, which is responsible for the perturbative corrections of \eqref{charge_ward_identity} and which generates \eqref{descent_equations}, could sometimes be the corner charge $Q_\C$ itself.
+A general construction of this $\Delta^1_{d-1}$ is yet to be found.

-We close this section by pointing out the similarities and differences between our charge bracket \eqref{charge_bracket_local} and the one proposed in \cite{Freidel}.
-In \cite{Freidel}, the authors only deal with a spacetime symmetry parametrized by some ghost number zero field dependent vector parameters $\chi$.
-This means that they have to deal with a particular modified bracket \eqref{field_dependent_bracket} defined as

-To get a canonical representation of the r.h.s. of \eqref{asg_conditions}, they define a charge bracket such that ${\{ Q_{\chi_1} , Q_{\chi_2} \}}_L \ \hat{=} \ Q_{\llbracket \chi_1, \chi_2 \rrbracket}$, which therefore automatically satisfies the Jacobi identity.
-Roughly speaking, in our case, one can think of the bracket \eqref{bracket_freidel} as being the equivalent of the ghost number two field $\phi$ defined in \eqref{hat_s_2} when $\xi$ is the vector ghost associated with~$\chi$.
-However we do not want to define a charge bracket that satisfies ${\{ Q_\xi , Q_\xi \}}_L \ \hat{=} \ Q_\phi$ since it would not satisfy the Jacobi identity.
-Rather, we want \eqref{faithful_rep} to be satisfied, which importantly allows us to treat internal gauge symmetry and spacetime symmetry at the same time.
-This is a difference of principle between the approach of \cite{Freidel} and that of the present paper.

-This explains why our bracket \eqref{charge_bracket_local} has a different structure than that of \cite{Freidel}.
-Indeed, although the dependence on $\o$, $\kappa$, and $L$ is the same, our bracket explicitly depends on the symplectic anomaly $A_\C$ and the charges via $\Lie_\xi q_\C$, whereas the bracket in \cite{Freidel} does not, instead depending on the anomaly $a_\C$.
-This fact also leads to a difference between the expression of our cocycle \eqref{BRST_2-cocycle} and the one of the 2-cocycle found in \cite{Freidel}.
-For us, the BRST 2-cocycle \eqref{BRST_2-cocycle} is the BRST Barnich--Troessaert bracket on-shell whereas in \cite{Freidel}, their 2-cocycle $\Delta_{(\chi_1,\chi_2)}$ precisely measures the difference between the Barnich--Troessaert bracket and the bracket ${\{ Q_{\chi_1} , Q_{\chi_2} \}}_L$, that is